Guts6667/P6_Rayan_Chambet_SoPekocko/README.md

 ## Piquante P5_Rayan_Chambet

-Piquante was my first Backend project using Typescript !
+Piquante was my first Backend project using Node.js !

 The goal was to create a CRUD and securize all the datas using bcrypt and jsonwebtoken.